Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 Regarding materials, choose rattan, wicker, or bamboo to imbibe a natural and refreshing look.

-On the other hand, if you like luxe and rich look, try adding golden tints to the chandelier and other lighting fixtures.
+On the other hand, if you like a luxe and rich look, try adding golden tints to the chandelier and other lighting fixtures.

 Dark Harbor in Kitchens